+Mechanical specifications:

+two 00-type LEMO connectors.

+Electrical specifications:

-Mechanical specifications: two 00-type LEMO connectors.
-Electrical specifications: NIM std. input signals; high impedance; min. width: 10 ns.
-If this input is used, a 50 Ω termination is required; in daisy-chain configuration, the termination must be inserted on the last board of the chain.
+NIM std. input signals; high impedance.
+If this input is used a 50 Ω termination is required; in daisy-chain configuration, the termination must be inserted on the last board of the chain.

-GATE/COMM:

-Function: Start or Stop input signal, common to all channels.
-In the Mod.
-V775 this signal is internally OR-wired with the COMMON of the CONTROL connector.
+GATE/COMMON: Function: input signal, common to all channels, acting as the temporal window within which the peaks are detected.
+In the

+Mod.
+V785 this signal is internally OR-wired with the GATE of the CONTROL connector.